kaif21-cmd/JS_/logic.md

 console.log('name' in students )
 output:true
 ```
-# Question 26 Find the negative number in the Array
+# Question 26 Find the negative number in the Array and length
 ```jsx
 function negative(ar) {
     let a = ar.filter((elem) => elem < 0);